AlightMobile Thumbnail

 The Problem

-With the new design system in place, the Alight mobile app no longer aligns with the company's updated brand and vision
+The app has a 2.3-star rating, negative reviews, and no longer aligns with the company’s updated brand and vision

 The AWLDS design system embodies the company's new values, mission, and vision, and the main platform, Alight Worklife, has been updated accordingly.
 However, with the focus on the main platform, the mobile app has lagged behind, leading to an inconsistent experience and a product that no longer aligns with the company's identity.